carpentries/instructor-training/_episodes/08-motivation.md

 stick', or encouraging quieter people to contribute.
 Having, discussing, and enforcing a [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) also provides a framework for positive communication to occur.
 + **Encouraging learners to learn from each other**.
-Working in pairs, or "[pair programming](https://en.wikipedia.org/wiki/Pair_programming)," encourages learners to communicate with each other about their learning process, reinforcing memory and making it more likely that points of confusion will be expressed and resolved.
-This can also address challenges of having a mixture of background experience: asking more advanced learners to help beginner learners is a good way to maximize learning for both.
-In these cases, make sure the less experienced learner is the one doing the typing!
+Working in pairs, or "[pair programming](https://en.wikipedia.org/wiki/Pair_programming)," encourages learners to talk through their learning process, reinforcing memory and making it more likely that confusion will be expressed and resolved.
+This can also address challenges of varying background experience: asking more advanced learners to help beginners can maximize learning for both.
+In these cases, make sure the beginner is doing the typing!
 + **Acknowledging when learners are confused**.
 Acknowledging and exploring confusion with kindness rewards learners for sharing vulnerable information.
 It also helps you examine your expert awareness gaps!
-Formative assessments can be used to pinpoint learners' misunderstandings.
-When learners see that others share their confusion, this helps them develop confidence in sharing their own uncertainties.
+Formative assessments can pinpoint misunderstandings.
+When learners see  that others are confused, they are more likely to share their own uncertainties.

 ### Encourage a Growth Mindset

 People vary in their beliefs about the nature of intelligence and skill development.
-In academic environments, people are often praised as "talented" or having "high ability" in certain areas, and may develop an identity around being a certain "type of person" who has inherent strengths or weaknesses.
+In academic environments, people are often praised as "talented" or having "high ability," and may develop an identity around being a certain "type of person" who has inherent strengths or weaknesses.

-The impact of belief that ability or inteligence is born rather than made -- dubbed a **fixed mindset** by Carol Dweck -- on the learning process broadly is a continuing topic of research and debate in education communities.
-In Carpentries workshops, we frequently encounter learners who believe that they are not
+The belief that ability or inteligence is born rather than made -- dubbed a **fixed mindset** by Carol Dweck -- may impact the learning process.
+Broadly, this is a continuing topic of research and debate in education communities.
+In the specific context of Carpentries workshops, we frequently encounter learners who believe that they are not
 "computational people," and Instructors often report that this fixed mindset interferes with motivation to engage fully with the task of learning to program.
 We therefore recommend three types of interventions that have been shown to influence mindset, encouraging learners to believe that ability can be acquired through effort -- a **growth mindset**.

 + **Positive error framing**.
 Errors are inevitable when learning a new skill.
-However, many learners will automatically interpret errors as indicators of inability -- adopting a fixed mindset.
-Encouraging learners to understand errors in a positive way -- as an opportunity to learn something they would have missed had they not encountered the error -- reinforces a growth mindset and helps them to stay motivated.
+However, learners will often interpret errors as indicators of inability -- adopting a fixed mindset.
+Encouraging learners to understand errors in a positive way -- as an opportunity to learn something they would have missed otherwise -- reinforces a growth mindset and helps them to stay motivated.
 Be sure to discuss this with your helpers, since they are often the 'first responders' to learner mistakes.